Amorymeltzer/ksp/README.md

 ### Todo

 - UPDATE:
-  - Latest defs and science (`evaScience` landed or space(???63) only, magnetometer space low or high)
+  - Latest defs and science (`cometSample_` is `short`, `intermediate`, `long`, and `interstellar`)
   - Expansion (`deployedSeismicSensor`, `deployedWeatherReport`, `deployedGooObservation`, `deployedIONCollector`, `ROCScience_*`; in SquadExpansion/Serentiy/Resources/ScienceDefs.cfg)
+    - Will require atmosphere or not (data's in the script, just handle differently) and the different rover stuff for each spob (do in their own or separate page?)
   - SCANsat (visual, caps are different???)
     - Maybe parse SCANsat scidefs (and expansion) via sub, so use itself (see also <https://wiki.kerbalspaceprogram.com/wiki/CFG_File_Documentation#Science_Definitions_Configuration_Files>)
   - Check data (like dV, etc.)
   - Better regex, cleanup, etc.
+  - SCANsat: Not showing Kerbin AltimetryHiRes even though finished??
 - Option to ignore KSC science
 - Other "KSC" biomes (Baikerbanur, Baikerbanur LaunchPad, Island Airfield, Woomerang Launch Site (Making History))
 - Put global biome first?
 Last?